Semantic Communication in Multi-team Dynamic Games: A Mean Field Perspective

-\textbf{1) Variation of average cost vs $\mathbf{\lambda}$ and $\mathbf{\hat g^*}$ vs time: }In the first study, we plot the variation of the average cost per team versus the importance weight $\lambda$ in Figure \ref{Fig:costVslambda} for four different values of $\lambda = 0.3, 1.0, 5.0$ and $10$.
-The corresponding values of $\alpha$ were taken to be $1.8, 0.55, 0.11$ and $0.055$.
-The figure shows a box plot depicting the median (red line) and spread (box) of the average cost per team over 100 runs for each value of $\lambda$ and $N=50$ teams, under the equilibrium controller-sensor policy developed using the mean-field game paradigm.
-From the same, we observe that the average cost increases with the increase in $\lambda$.
-This is explained by an increase in overall estimation error due to increase in the price of communication $\lambda$.
+\textbf{1) Variation of average cost vs $\mathbf{\lambda}$ and $\mathbf{\hat g^*}$ vs time: }In the first study, we plot the variation of the average cost per team versus the importance weight $\lambda$ in Figure \ref{Fig:costVslambda} (left subfigure) for four different values of $\lambda = 0.3, 1.0, 5.0$ and $10$ with corresponding values of $\alpha$ as $1.8, 0.55, 0.1$ and $0.055$.
+The figure shows a box plot depicting the median (red line) and spread (box) of the average cost per team over 100 runs for each value of $\lambda$ and $N=50$ teams, under the MFTE policy.
+From the same, we observe that the average cost increases with the increase in $\lambda$ which results from an increase in overall estimation error due to increase in the price of communication $\lambda$.
 Alongside (in the right subfigure), we show the variation of equilibrium MF trajectory $\hat g^*$ with time.
 From the same, we observe a decrease in channel utilization with the price of communication increases, aligned with intuition.

-For the same set of values of $\lambda$ and $\alpha$, we also plot (in Figure \ref{Fig:MFVsTime}) the approximate equilibrium mean-field trajectory corresponding to the $\alpha$--approximate MFTE computed in Section \ref{sec:eqb_analysis}, which denotes the average utilization of the wireless channel.
-From the same, we see that the channel utilization decreases as the price of communication increases, aligned with intuition.
-The corresponding state, error, and control input trajectories under the approximate equilibrium policies for all the teams are shown in Figures \ref{Fig:state}, \ref{Fig:error}, and \ref{Fig:control}, respectively.

-\textbf{2) Variation of average cost vs Boltzman parameter $\mathbf{\alpha}$: }Next, in Figure \ref{Fig:CostFixedLambda} we study the variation of the average cost per team under the equilibrium controller-sensor policy for a fixed value of $\lambda = 5$ and varying values of $\alpha$.
-The figure shows a box plot of the average cost per team over 100 runs for each value of $\alpha$ and $N=50$ teams.
-From the same, we observe that the average cost shows a decreasing trend with increasing values of $\alpha$.
-This is explained by the fact that increasing $\alpha$ implies decreasing level of approximation in the construction of the policy $\hat \zeta$ from the optimal policy $\zeta$, which in turn leads to a lower cost.
+\textbf{2) Variation of average cost vs Boltzman parameter $\mathbf{\alpha}$: }Next, in Figure \ref{Fig:CostFixedLambda} (left subfigure), we analyze the variation of the average cost per team under the MFTE policy for different values of $\alpha$, using a box plot with $N=50$ and $\lambda = 5$.
+The results indicate a decreasing trend in average cost as $\alpha$ increases.
+This behavior can be attributed to the fact that a higher value of $\alpha$ reduces the level of approximation in constructing the policy $\hat \zeta$ in \eqref{approx_scheduling_policy} from the optimal policy $\zeta$ thereby leading to improved policy accuracy and a lower overall cost.